JacopoGobbi/jackadocs/docs/README.md

 Examples for meaningful usecases of Jackadocs include\:

+* Calling code from the main SBT project in order to document the actual outcome of statements\.

-* Using the Maven resources plugin in order to include Maven properties in the documentation\, such as library versions\.
+* Using the Maven resources plugin or SBT in order to include Maven properties in the documentation\, such as library versions\.

 * Reusing certain documentation templates across several projects\.